paretogroup/sql-style-guide/README.md

 ### Aligning CASE/WHEN statements

-Each `WHEN` should be ON its own line (nothing ON the `CASE` line) AND should be indented one level deeper than the `CASE` line.
-The `THEN` can be ON the same line or ON its own line below it, just aim to be consistent.
+Each `WHEN` should be ON its own line (nothing on the `CASE` line) AND should be indented one level deeper than the `CASE` line.
+The `THEN` can be on the same line or on its own line below it, just aim to be consistent.

 ```sql
 -- Good